Veeresh-1316/CS251_Project/README.md

 + Only a registered user will be able to login and view the website
 + A secure login with a user set-up password and a unique username
 + The users can also change their password using an encrypted link sent on their email
++ Once logged in, the users can view and also edit their profile still under the constraint of unique email and username

 ### Courses and Assignments:
 + A teacher can create courses that are visible to all the registered users (i.e. registered students)